umdfiresa2024/research-light-rail/README.md

 Control cities for the **Twin Cities** are other cities in Minnesota and Wisconsin with no rails, no light rails, and less than 5% of other forms of other transportation in light rail opening year.
+This includes Beloit, WI, Duluth, MN, Rochester, MN, and Wausau, WI.

 ![](README_files/figure-commonmark/unnamed-chunk-3-1.png)